cultome/cultome_player/README.md

 ```

 ## Installation
-Due I'm not a genius, I rely in an excellent media player as a multimedia backbone.
-So, unless you're trying to write yor own adapter for other music player, you need to have Mpg123 installed.
+I rely in an excellent media player as a multimedia backbone, so, unless you're trying to write yor own adapter for other music player, you need to have **Mpg123** installed.
 With linux, is a piece of cake:

 ```
 # Ubuntu